Treating Your Dog's Separation Anxiety

-Severe SA can be devastating for dog owners who fail to build and maintain a support system.
+Severe separation anxiety can be devastating for dog owners who fail to build and maintain an adequate support system.

 I get several calls a week from people whose dogs are suffering with varying degrees of separation anxiety.
 The dogs may exhibit mild isolation distress, where they are uncomfortable at being left alone; a severe form of anxiety, where they go into a full-blown panic when left alone; or anything in between.